-Adfam is delivering the work of the Recovery Partnership into 2016/17 - policy, research and infrastructure work for the drug and alcohol treatment and recovery sector.
+Adfam delivered the work of the Recovery Partnership until the end of 2016/17 - policy, research and infrastructure work for the drug and alcohol treatment and recovery sector.

 The Recovery Partnership was formed in May 2011 by DrugScope, the Recovery Group UK and the Substance Misuse Skills Consortium to provide a new collective voice for the substance misuse sector.
-Adfam has been able to continue the work started by DrugScope from 2013.
+Adfam was able to continue the work started by DrugScope from 2013 until 2017.
 You can read all about the Recovery Partnership's work on its website.

 - State of the Sector 2015: a report on the health on the treatment sector in 2015